acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 * Example applications: Example of how to use RSS, available in SDK at Acconeer developer site

-* Reference applications: Use case specific reference application available at Acconeer GitHub
+* Reference applications: Use case specific reference application available in SDK at Acconeer developer site

 * Streaming server: Application streaming data from sensor evaluation kit to PC, available in SDK for Raspberry Pi at Acconeer developer site

 * Module server: Application providing a register write based interface to Acconeer modules, available in Module software image at Acconeer developer site.

 Both RSS and Applications run on a host platform and Acconeer provides a software integration reference with guidance on how to integrate to your host platform as well as specific integration for the modules and evaluation kits that Acconeer provides.

-* For our EVK platforms we provide a software package that includes hardware abstraction layer, device drivers, and build environment provided as source code and is available in the SDK.

 * For our EVK platforms we provide a software package and for